RodrigoWebsite/MQ/index.md

 Quantum computing enables new computational models using **qubits**, which exist in a superpositions and can become **entangled**, forming non-classical correlations.
 Machine learning, on the other hand, seeks to identify patterns in data.
 By combining these domains, **Quantum Neural Networks** (QNN's) may outperform classical models in certain settings by leveraging entanglement to encode richer relationships across inputs.

+This project is motivated by a desire to :
+- Explore how entanglement can code dependencies across distributed features.
+- Simulate and analyze QNN to observe how quantum effects influence learning.
+- Bridge quantum theory with practical ML (machine learning) techniques.

 An extended explanation of complex numbers can be found [here](https://en.wikipedia.org/wiki/Complex_number).